 Becoming a Physician Assistant in Delaware

-Those who want to know how to become a Physician Assistant in Delaware you must have a license issued by the Delaware Board of Medical Practice.
-A notarized application will need to be submitted to the board with a processing fee of $139.
-Other documents must also be submitted:
+Those who want to know how to become a Physician Assistant in Delaware should prepare to earn a license issued by the Delaware Board of Medical Practice.
+A notarized application should be submitted to the board, along with a processing fee and the following documents:

 - Verification of licenses held on other states